-According to Section 24 Immigration Act, persons enjoying temporary protection from Ukraine are allowed to work practically immidiatelly after arrival.
-The permit is based on Section 24 Immigration Act and is generally provided together with the temporary residence permit.
+According to Section 24 of the Immigration Act, persons enjoying temporary protection from Ukraine are allowed to work practically immidiatelly after arrival.
+The permit is based on Section 24 of the Immigration Act and is generally provided together with the temporary residence permit.
 The work permit as such does not allow to work as it establishes that the interested persons have to ask for a work permit.
-In practice, the relevant authorities issue a work permit together with the residence permit in case of persons displaced from Ukraine; this practice is based on Section 24 subsection 6 Immigration Act and refers to Section 4a of the same Act.
-Persons with work permit may start any employment covered by the work permit; which is generally without restrictions.
-Section 24 Immigration Act provides in subsection 6 that self-employment may not be excluded.
+In practice, the relevant authorities issue a work permit together with the residence permit in case of persons displaced from Ukraine.
+This practice is based on Section 24 subsection 6 of the Immigration Act and refers to Section 4a of the same Act.
+Persons with a work permit may start any employment covered by the work permit, which is generally without restrictions.
+Section 24 of the Immigration Act provides in subsection 6 that self-employment cannot be excluded.

-An approval by the Bundesagentur für Arbeit (Federal Employment Agency) is not necessary in cases of Section 24 Immigration Act.
+An approval by the Bundesagentur für Arbeit (Federal Employment Agency) is not necessary in cases related to Section 24 of the Immigration Act.